 How to Check If Your Child’s Shoes Are Too Wide? – The Most Simple and Effective Way!

 Are you concerned that your kid’s shoes are too wide?
 Have you noticed a lot of extra space around your child’s ankles and in the front part of the shoes as well?
 Wearing shoes that are too wide can create several foot issues for your child’s feet such as blisters, calluses, corns, and ingrown toenails.
-Let me show you how to check if your child’s shoes are too wide based on my many years of shoe fitting experience.
+Let me show you how to check if your child’s shoes are too wide in three simple steps.

 The Complications of Fitting Children in Shoes That Are Too Wide